1977–78 in English football: Diary of the season

 30 September 1977: Manchester City, Nottingham Forest and Liverpool are level on points at the top of the League at the end of September.
 Newcastle United and winless Derby County fill the bottom two places.

 15 October 1977: Bottom-of-the-table Newcastle United lose their tenth consecutive League match, a club record.

-22 October 1977: Tottenham Hotspur's challenge for an immediate return to the First Division is boosted by a 9-0 home win over Bristol Rovers, in which debutant striker Colin Lee scores four goals and his partner Ian Moores scores a hat-trick.
+22 October 1977: Tottenham Hotspur's challenge for an immediate return to the First Division is boosted by a 9–0 home win over Bristol Rovers, in which debutant striker Colin Lee scores four goals and his partner Ian Moores scores a hat-trick.

 31 October 1977: Nottingham Forest continue to set the pace at the end of October.
 They are now four points ahead of Liverpool.
 Newcastle United remain bottom, and are joined by Leicester City and Bristol City in the relegation zone.

 9 November 1977: Newcastle United sack manager Richard Dinnis, as a result of the club's appalling form combined with Dinnis publicly criticising chairman Lord Westwood's running of the club.

-16 November 1977: England beat Italy 2–0 at Wembley Stadium in their final World Cup qualifying game, but will still fail to qualify for next summer's final tournament, if Italy win against Luxembourg.

 18 November 1977: Bill McGarry is appointed as Newcastle United's new manager, and shakes the club up by immediately announcing that several of the players who threatened strike action to secure the appointment of previous manager Richard Dinnis earlier in the year, in particular Alan Gowling, Tommy Craig and team captain Geoff Nulty, are transfer-listed with immediate effect and will not play for the club again.

 19 November 1977: Leeds United beat Nottingham Forest 1–0.

 30 November 1977: After picking up just four points from four matches this month, Nottingham Forest have had their lead at the top of the table cut to just one point by Everton, with West Bromwich Albion and Coventry City a further two points behind.
 At the bottom, Newcastle United are already seven points from safety; Leicester City and West Ham United complete the bottom three.

-3 December 1977: Italy's win against Luxembourg eliminates England from the World Cup Qualifying.

-6 December 1977: Liverpool win the European Super Cup by completing a 7–1 aggregate win over Hamburg; they win the second leg 6–0 after drawing 1–1 in the first leg.

-12 December 1977: Ron Greenwood is appointed England manager on a four-and-a-half year contract despite their failure to qualify for the 1978 World Cup.

-17 December 1977: Nottingham Forest shock everyone by beating Manchester United 4-0 at Old Trafford, shaking off the 'caretaker leaders' tag applied to them by members of the media, who firmly believed Liverpool would lead the way at this stage.
+17 December 1977: Nottingham Forest shock everyone by beating Manchester United 4–0 at Old Trafford, shaking off the 'caretaker leaders' tag applied to them by members of the media, who firmly believed Liverpool would lead the way at this stage.